AudcomNZ started life in 1992 as an audio and communications

 The owner and managing director of the company is Wayne Newth.

-creating New Zealand's first fully-automated, 24 hour, Top 40 music
+creating, in partnership with SM Network Ltd, New Zealand's first fully-automated, 24 hour,

-Although 'The Heat' was entirely a local Wellington station, with Kiwi music,
+Although 'The Heat' was a local Wellington station, with Kiwi music,

 Wellington commercials and local Wellington information, it was